ietf-gitwg/using-github/draft-ietf-git-using-github.md

 year.

-Carsten Bormann was kind enough to convert the existing XML to Markdown (since the recommendation was to use markdown).
+Carsten Bormann was kind enough to convert the existing XML to Markdown (since the recommendation was to use Markdown).
 This turned out to be an excellent recommendation.
 Writing drafts using Markdown is likely to be significantly easier for many people.
 The rules are easier and it's so much simpler to figure out what's wrong.